The Teachers’ Union of Ireland

 If you have been awarded a CID but are not satisfied with the terms of the contract, you must make an appeal within 4 working weeks of the date you are notified of the award and terms of the CID.

 You will be paid at least once a month if you are employed by an ETB.
-If you are employed by a Community or Comprehensive school or a Voluntary Secondary school, you will be paid fortnightly by the Department of Education and Skills.
+If you are employed by a Community or Comprehensive school or a Voluntary Secondary school, you will be paid fortnightly by the Department of Education.

-The latest pay scales for teachers are set out on the TUI website www.tui.ie.
+The latest pay scales for teachers are set out on this website.

 Teaching Council – Part 5